Minimum Area of Miquel Circle Centres Triangle

 Further Generalization

 Miquel's theorem as stated above does not generalize to polygons, i.e. if for example arbitrary points on the sides of a quadrilateral are chosen & the same circumcircle constructions as before are repeated, then the four circumcircles would not necessarily be concurrent.
-However, if we switch it around & instead start with an arbitrary point M and draw equi-inclined1 lines towards the sides of a quadrilateral ABCD, then the centres of the formed circumcircles form a quadrilateral GHIJ similar to ABCD (De Villiers, 2014).
+However, if we switch it around starting with four concurrent circles, or alternatively, instead start with an arbitrary point M and draw equi-inclined1 lines towards the sides of a quadrilateral ABCD, then the centres of the four circumcircles form a quadrilateral GHIJ similar to ABCD (De Villiers, 2014; Yaglom, 1968).

 Note1: Equi-inclined lines are lines that respectively make equal angles with the sides of a polygon or some other lines.